Patrick McIntosh's #LifeCycle

 The #Lifecycle Diary

-Keep up-to-date with Patrick’s adventure to Japan to find out what life on the road is like with Glenn his support driver.
+Catch up with Patrick’s adventure to Japan and find out what life on the road was like with Glenn his support driver.

 Patrick in Birobidzhan – the only autonomous Jewish region outside of Israel.